 The best bet to tell if your string cheese has gone bad is to use your senses.
 If you find that your string cheese has a strange smell, growths, or bluish-grey specks on the surface, it is best to discard it.

-Remember that old string cheese will not be of the best quality so you may want to throw it out anyway.
-No one wants string cheese that tastes like milk-gone-bad anyway.
+Remember that old string cheese will not be the best quality, so you may want to throw it out anyway.
+No one wants string cheese that tastes like milk gone bad anyway.

 How To Store String Cheese